 Munchausen by proxy syndrome (MBPS) is a relatively rare form of child abuse that involves the exaggeration or fabrication of illnesses or symptoms by a primary caretaker.

 Also known as "medical child abuse," MBPS was named after Baron von Munchausen, an 18th-century German dignitary known for making up stories about his travels and experiences in order to get attention.
-"By proxy" indicates that a parent or other adult is fabricating or exaggerating symptoms in a child, not in himself or herself.
+"By proxy" indicates that a parent or other adult is making up or exaggerating symptoms in a child, not in himself or herself.

 Munchausen by proxy syndrome is a mental illness and requires treatment.